UtkarshaK98/amazon_sales_data_analysis/README.md

 This project involves analyzing Amazon sales data using advanced statistical methods and SQL.

 ## Dataset

-The dataset `amazon_sales_data.csv` contains Amazon sales information, including date, product, region, and sales amount.
+The dataset is sourced from the https://www.kaggle.com/datasets/karkavelrajaj/amazon-sales-dataset
 ## Setup

 1. **Install the required packages:**